MicrosoftDocs/entra-docs/docs/identity-platform/reference-app-manifest.md

 # Microsoft Entra app manifest (Azure AD Graph format)
 > [!WARNING]
->  On [date], the app manifest in Azure Active Directory (Azure AD) Graph format is deprecated.
-You must [migrate your app and app manifest](migrate-app-manifest.md) from Azure AD Graph format to Microsoft Graph format.
+>  On [date], the app manifest in Azure Active Directory (Azure AD) Graph format was deprecated in the Micrsoft Entra admin center due to the [Azure AD Graph deprecation](/graph/migrate-azure-ad-graph-overview).
+For more information, see [app manifest in Microsoft Graph format](reference-microsoft-graph-app-manifest.md).

 The application manifest contains a definition of all the attributes of an application object in the Microsoft identity platform.
 It also serves as a mechanism for updating the application object.
 For more info on the Application entity and its schema, see the [Graph API Application entity documentation](/graph/api/resources/application).